Examination of Research Degrees: Procedural Guidance

 The lead supervisor will be copied into the communication confirming the outcome of the viva.

-Guidance for the internal examiners(s) 1
+Guidance for the independent chair

 Organising the viva